MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-sql-analytics-endpoint.md

 :::image type="content" source="media\sql-endpoint\main-screen.png" alt-text="Lakehouse SQL analytics endpoint main screen" lightbox="media\sql-endpoint\main-screen.png":::

-## SQL analytics endpoint re-provisioning
+## SQL analytics endpoint reprovisioning

 We offer the ability to retry SQL analytics endpoint provisioning directly within the Lakehouse experience.
-This means that if your initial provisioning attempt fails, you have the option to try again without the need to create an entirely new Lakehouse.
-This empower you to self-mitigate provisioning issues in convenient way in the UI avoiding the need for complete Lakehouse recreation.
+Therefore if your initial provisioning attempt fails, you have the option to try again without the need to create an entirely new Lakehouse.
+This feature empowers you to self-mitigate provisioning issues in convenient way in the UI avoiding the need for complete Lakehouse recreation.

 :::image type="content" source="media\sql-endpoint\SQL-analytics-endpoint-re-provisioning.png" alt-text="Lakehouse SQL analytics endpoint re-provisioning" lightbox="media\sql-endpoint\main-screen.png":::